benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-10-01-rewriting-irewritable.md

 There are also risks associated with mixing pointers and references like this.
 You have to be very careful that the `Span` doesn't live longer than the `Four` it points to.
 That means the `Four` has to be discarded at the end of the method along with the `Span`, and it has to be stored in a "real" local variable, not in temporary storage on the evaluation stack.
 I'll address that by mentioning the variable (as a parameter to a non-inlined "keep-alive" method) at the end of the method.

-You also need to be certain that the `Span` never points to a location on the heap.
-On the CLR, data stored on the heap is liable to get moved by the garbage collector, which would invalidate the pointer inside the `Span`.
+You also need to be certain that the `Four` is stored on the stack and not the heap.
+Data stored on the heap is liable to get moved by the garbage collector, which would invalidate the pointer inside the `Span`.
 Beware that local variables are not always safe from being moved!
 Methods containing `await`s, `yield`s, and lambdas are liable to store their local variables on the heap, so if `RewriteChildrenInternal` were not an ordinary method this hack would not be safe.

-Here's the final implementation of `RewriteChildrenInternal`.
+Here's the final implementation of `RewriteChildrenInternal`. `var four = new Four<T>();` allocates space for four `T`s in `RewriteChildrenInternal`'s stack frame.
+Then, when I call `GetSpan`, I'm passing in the address of the start of that `Four` using the `ref` keyword. `GetSpan` returns a `Span` which either points at the start of `four` or at a chunk taken from the `ChunkStack`, depending on how many children we need to store. `ReleaseSpan` returns the `Span` to the `ChunkStack` if it came from there, and the `KeepAlive` call ensures the `four` isn't deallocated too early.

 ```csharp
 private static T RewriteChildrenInternal<T>(